Pterosaur: Extinction

 It was once assumed that competition with early bird species resulted in the extinction of many of the pterosaurs.
 It was thought that by the end of the Cretaceous, only very large species of pterosaurs were present.
 The smaller species were presumed to have become extinct, their niche filled by birds.
 However, pterosaur decline (if actually occurring) seems unrelated to bird diversity, as ecological overlap between the two groups appears to be minimal.
 In fact, at least some avian niches were reclaimed by pterosaurs prior to the Cretaceous–Paleogene extinction event.
 It seems that this K-Pg extinction event at the end of the Cretaceous, which wiped out all non-avian dinosaurs and many other animals, was the direct cause of the extinction of the pterosaurs.

 Small-sized pterosaur species apparently were present in the Csehbánya Formation, indicating a higher diversity of Late Cretaceous pterosaurs than previously accounted for.
 The recent findings of a small cat-sized adult azhdarchid further indicate that small pterosaurs from the Late Cretaceous might actually have simply been rarely preserved in the fossil record, helped by the fact that there is a strong bias against terrestrial small sized vertebrates such as juvenile dinosaurs, and that their diversity might actually have been much larger than previously thought.

-A 2021 study showcases that niches previously occupied by small pterosaurs were increasingly occupied by the juvenile stages of larger species in the Late Cretaceous.
-Rather than being outcompeted by birds, pterosaurs essentially specialized a trend already occurring in previous eras of the Mesozoic.
+A 2021 study showcases that niches previously occupied by small pterosaurs were increasingly occupied by the juvenile stages of larger species in the Late Cretaceous, indicating that pterosaurs continued to be successful as small flying animals even in the presence of avians.
+Rather than being outcompeted by birds, pterosaurs essentially specialised, a trend already occurring in previous eras of the Mesozoic.